dianalin2/website/writeups/2021-01-31-justctf-2020-pinata/pinata.md

 Now that we have the ability to control the first two function arguments, we want to look for the PLT so we can call some functions.
 The PLT is typically at the beginning of the binary's memory, and since the nginx binary is so big, we must be a bit smarter with how we search.

 - The PLT is typically at the start of a page aligned to `0x1000`, and the first entry is usually at offset `0x30`.
 Thus, we can search for only addresses ending in `0x030` and decrement by `0x1000` every time (instead of 1).
-- PLT entries are `0x10` apart, so if we find the PLT, then every address a multiple of `0x10` after it should also be a function (though with the arguments we control some functions may segfault and crash, so not every entry is guaranteed).
+- PLT entries are `0x10` apart, so if we find the PLT, then every address a multiple of `0x10` after it should also be a function (though with the arguments we control some functions may segfault and crash, so not every entry is guaranteed to work).
 - We can pull another nginx binary out of a docker image to estimate the distance between the csu gadget and the start of the PLT.

 This last observation proved to be the most helpful.
 In the binary I pulled, `__libc_csu_init` was `0xcc310` after the first PLT entry, or `0xcc340` after the start of the page containing the PLT.
 After much searching, kmh found the address `0xc2d00` before the leaked return address (`0xc2f32` before the csu gadget) was most likely the page containing the PLT.